 - Graphs: Diagrams, infographics, charts, are all a smart and concise way to show lots of information in one image.
 Whether it’s numbers, text or illustrations, this format is an effective way to make your point.

 - Screenshots: Great for showing how to use software or do a task, screenshots are a perfect way to visually present what you want your learners to do.

 Tools and resources to make your eLearning images

-In a previous post, we shared our favorite design tools, however, there are lots more resources to avail of when it comes to your eLearning images.
+There are lots of resources to avail of when it comes to your eLearning images.
 Here’s what we recommend: *Remember some are free and some are paid so check the copyright before you use these resources!

 Illustrations and graphics

 Image building tools